AletheiaWareLLC/flamego/isa/README.md

 A: address register

 ```
+stack[stackpointer] = programcounter + instructionsize
+stackpointer += datasize
 programcounter = register[address]
 ```

+Pushes the address of the next instruction (sum of RProgramCounter and InstructionSize) onto the stack.

-If the context is currently interrupted, RProgramCounter will be set to the contents of address register.
+Sets RProgramCounter to the contents of address register.
-If the context is not current interrupted, RProgramCounter will be set to sum of the contents of address register and RProgramStart.
-An InterruptProgramAccessError will be triggered if this sum exceeds RProgramLimit.

 ### Return

-Assembly: return addressregister
+Assembly: return
-Opcode: 00000011 -------- -------- ---AAAAA
+Opcode: 00000011 -------- -------- --------

-A: address register

 ```
+stackpointer -= datasize
-programcounter = register[address]
+programcounter = stack[stackpointer]
 ```

-If the context is currently interrupted, RProgramCounter will be set to the contents of address register.
-If the context is not current interrupted, RProgramCounter will be set to sum of the contents of address register and RProgramStart.
-An InterruptProgramAccessError will be triggered if this sum exceeds RProgramLimit.
+Pops the return address off the stack.

+Sets RProgramCounter to the return address.

 ## Data Movement